top of page

 Will you provide a final diagnosis?

 Yes.
-One of the primary reasons physicians refer patients to us, it to assist in sorting out a proper diagnosis or proper diagnoses if more than one is warranted.
-Clinical psychologists spend the bulk of their training learning to differentiate complex clinical diagnoses and providing dynamic psychotherapy for those diagnoses.
+One of the primary reasons physicians refer patients to us is to assist in sorting out a proper diagnosis or proper diagnoses if more than one is warranted.
+Clinical psychologists spend the bulk of their training learning to differentiate complex clinical diagnoses and provide dynamic psychotherapy for those diagnoses.

 Will you prescribe medications?

-No. While some states permit clinical psychologists with advanced specialty training in psychopharmacology to prescribe, Texas does not.
+No. While some states permit clinical psychologists with advanced specialty training in psychopharmacology to prescribe, none of our state locations do.
 We will, however, provide you a referral to a qualified psychiatric professional.
-We currently recommend the following in Lamar County:

 Will you provide psychotherapy?

-Yes; but only in certain cases.
-Why?
-Because Lamar County is fortunate to have many qualified professional counselors who also receive training in psychotherapy.
-We will occasionally agree to accept patients for psychotherapy if the diagnosis and treatment are highly complex, or involve a personality disorder.
+We will occasionally agree to accept patients for psychotherapy if the diagnosis and treatment are highly complex or involve a personality disorder.
 In most cases, however, we prefer to refer patients to a qualified counselor or clinical social worker.
 No worries; we can work with you to help determine what type of therapist is the best fit for your particular situation.

 To whom can I turn if you don't take my insurance?

 Although we do offer a sliding scale cash discount, that is still quite expensive.
 We recommend that before you reach into your savings account, you consider reaching out to some other excellent area psychologists.
-Here is where we suggest you start:
+Please contact us so that we can help you find an option that fits your budgetary needs.

 How do I get started?